 To understand more about specific topics and issues in this area, see the Lint documentation.

-Android Studio’s Hierarchy Viewer tool provides a visual representation of your app’s view hierarchy.
+Android Studio’s Layout Inspector tool provides a visual representation of your app’s view hierarchy.
 It is a good way to navigate the hierarchy of your app, providing a clear visual representation of a particular view’s parent chain, and allowing you to inspect the layouts that your app constructs.

-The views that Hierarchy Viewer presents can also help identify performance problems arising from double taxation.
+The views that Layout Inspector presents can also help identify performance problems arising from double taxation.
 It can also provide an easy way for you to identify deep chains of nested layouts, or layout areas with a large amount of nested children, another potential source of performance costs.
 In these scenarios, the layout-and-measure stages can be particularly costly, resulting in performance issues.

 Solving View Hierarchy Issues